No767/discord-ext-ipcx/README.md

 ## Motivation and differences

-I forked and upgraded the discord-ext-ipc library to now work with discord.py v2 or higher.
-The primary reason why is that most of the "IPC" libraries out there are slow and I desperately needed a better IPC library for myself.
-The core has been kept almost intact, but here are some the changes worth noting:
+Originally, I forked and upgraded the discord-ext-ipc library to work with discord.py v2 for my own needs.
+Alternative libraries were soon either left unmaintained or archived due to various reasons.
+This forked version aims to maintain support for newer versions of discord.py while keeping the core intact for easy migration.
+In the future, more may be added or deleted, but this is unlikely to happen.

+Nonetheless, some modifications had to be made.
+Here are some changes worth noting:

 - The `start` method is now an coroutine and needs to be awaited.
-- Actually type hinting the library

-More in the future may be added or deleted.
+- Types are now added and improved.